visit-dav/visit/src/doc/cli_manual/functions.rst

   ChangeActivePlotsVar(variableName) -> integer

-variableName : type
+variableName : string
     The name of the new plot variable.

-return value : integer
+return type : CLI_return_t
     The ChangeActivePlotsVar function returns an integer value of 1 for success and 0 for failure.